 The third module shows students how to organize tasks into phases; how to link, unlink, and move tasks; and how to reschedule, split, and delete tasks.

 Resources are a critical part of any project and this module takes a look at managing them.
 Students are shown how to enter resources, use the Resource Information dialog, assign resources to tasks, and remove and replace resource assignments.

-Creating a Basic Project
+Creating a Timeline

-Printing and Viewing a Project
+Printing and Sharing Your Project

 In this module, students are shown how to save a project as PDF or XPS, export a project as an Excel workbook, print a project, and e-mail a project.

 Customizing the Interface

 This final module looks at the interface and tips for customizing it.
 Students are shown how to collapse and expand the ribbon, customize the Quick Access toolbar, hide and show ribbon tabs, create custom tabs, and reset changes made to the interface.